 Here are a few topics that you can look into to learn the basics of investing.

 Buying stocks essentially means you are buying part of a company.
 You’ll own what are called “Shares” of that company.
-Stocks are typically seen as the riskiest type of investment in the stocks market as they can be volatile and fluctuate in value quickly in some cases.
+Stocks are typically seen as the riskiest type of investment in the stock market as they can be volatile and fluctuate in value quickly in some cases.

 Mutual funds are essentially ways of buying many different stocks similar to each other but not from the same company.
 For example, you might find mutual funds that invest in technology companies.
 Some invest in real estate, others in medical companies.
 Any way you can group certain companies, there is likely a mutual fund for it.